academico-sis/academico/README.md

 * User documentation -> https://laxsmi.gitbook.io/academico-docs/

 # Contributors needed!
+This project was initially developed to address the needs of one specific school, however, the project was published as open-source with the hope that others might use it.
+Please feel free to try it or to request a demo to see if it could match with your expectations.

-This project was initially developped to address the needs of a non-profit language school.
-The initial developper is maintaining the code and fixing bugs on his free time, however, the project would greatly benefit from new contributors.
-If you need a school management system for your institution, you may want to fork this project and share your modifications with us!
-Contributing to this project is also a great way to train your developper skills.
-Some issues are labeled as `first-good-issue` and/or `up-for-grabs`: feel free to have a look and post a comment if you'd like to receive some guidance to fix them!
-Your contribution will be posted on this page.
+The initial developer is still actively maintaining the code and fixing bugs on his spare time, however, the project would greatly benefit from new contributors.
+Contributing to this project is also a great way to train your developer skills.

+Please see [this page on the wiki](https://github.com/laxsmi/academico/wiki/Development-Roadmap) for details.

 # License
 This software is based on Laravel and Backpack for Laravel.
 You will need to [acquire a Backpack license](https://backpackforlaravel.com/pricing) if you decide to use it for _commercial_ use.
 This is the recommended solution and Backpack does provide a nice, clean and easy CRUD panels throughout the application.
 Backpack for Laravel is kind enough to issue free licences for non-commercial projects.